 With Safarilink, Air Kenya or Fly540.
 Flights also available from Nanyuki, Naivasha and Mombasa.
 Charter flights are possible to Olare Airstrip.

-The camp is a 40-minute game drive from the airstrip.
+The camp is just a 15 minute game drive from the airstrip.

 Note : Luggage allowance 15kg per person only, in soft luggage bags.
 Excess luggage is charged at approx $5 per kilo.